aayu-7777/SIH-ARGO-FLOAT/RAG_SETUP.md

 ### Common Issues

-1. **"OpenRouter API error"**
+1. **"Google Gemini API error"**
    - Check your API key in the `.env` file
-   - Ensure you have credits in your OpenRouter account
+   - Ensure you have credits in your Google AI Studio account
+   - Verify the API key has the correct permissions

 2. **"Database connection error"**
    - Verify PostgreSQL is running